heig-vd-dai-course/heig-vd-dai-course/99.99-resources-for-the-teaching-staff/README.md

   extensible code editor as discussed in the [`CONTRIBUTING.md`](../CONTRIBUTING.md) guide

-The idea behind the short presentations + course material is as follow: I can quickly present the big picture through slides that try to illustrate the topic I want to talk about.
+The idea behind the short presentations + course material is as follows: I can quickly present the big picture through slides that try to illustrate the topic I want to talk about.
 It gives an overview, the big picture that **students need to go deeper by themselves**.
 Then, students switch to a course material where